 Wrapped Up in What Might Have Been

-It might be about money
+Or, it might be about money …

 Another fellow creator had a business in the past that did very well financially.
 Money flowed like a river.
 Her current business is scraping by (barely).
 But she can’t stop thinking about the “old days” and continually wonders why she can’t create this business as successful as the last one.

-Sometimes it’s about being taken advantage of
+Then again, sometimes it’s about being taken advantage of …

 Yet another creator had money problems because a client who owed him $700,000 declined to pay.
 Yup, that’s right.
 Just said, “No—I’m not paying”.
-Unfortunately the client was the US government.
+Unfortunately, the client was the US government.

-This business owner is beside himself trying to figure out how to make them pay.
+This business owner was beside himself trying to figure out how to make them pay.
 It has been years now, and he still mulls over what he did “wrong” and how to get his money back.

 What’s the harm?